Ayrshire Scotland -

 of the

-Canadian Pacific Railway Company, which
+Canadian Pacific Railway Company,

-arrived with 220 Cabin Class and 301 Third
+which arrived with 220 Cabin Class and

-Class passengers.[Read on-line Newspaper
+2 Read on-line Newspaper

-The Montreal Gazette Page 18 Column 2
+of that day - The Montreal Gazette Page 18 Column 2

 The Montrose was just